score-json/json/TSF/trustable/no-json-faults/NJF-06.7.1.md

     Erikhu1: 1.0
 ---

-The service accepts comma as member separator.
+The service provided by nlohmann/json accepts comma as member separator.

-sab